IshwariK117/Ransomware-Transaction-Classification-using-Random-Forest/README.md

 ## Data

-The dataset used in this project contains over 3,000 samples covering five different ransomware families:
+The dataset used in this project contains over 3,000 samples covering five different ransomware families.
+You can find the dataset [here](https://github.com/Rmayalam/Ransomware_Paranoia/blob/main/Dataset.txt).

 1. Cerber
 2. Locky